Mini White Chocolate Raspberry Scones are filled with melted white chocolate chips, studded with sweet raspberries, and drizzled with vanilla icing.

 - 1 teaspoon raspberry flavor extract

-- 1 cup frozen raspberries (place a small box of berries in the freezer overnight)
+- 1 cup frozen raspberries (place a small box of fresh berries in the freezer overnight)

 Icing Drizzle